 - The victim also experiences chest discomfort or pain, smothering, shortness of breath, and choking sensation.

-First Aid for Anxiety Disorders
+First Aid Steps for People with Anxiety Disorders

-Persons with anxiety disorders experience a subsequent mental crisis.
-In case you are living with someone showing signs or intend of hurting themselves, you should never leave anything to chance.
+Persons with anxiety disorders experience a subsequent mental illness.
+If you are living with someone showing signs or intent of hurting themselves, you should never leave anything to chance.
 For persons with active panic attacks, always provide first aid care.
-There are different forms of first aid you could offer depending on the person’s state.
+You could offer different forms of first aid depending on the person’s state.
 Such include:

-If the person intends to harm themselves and others and is already in possession of a weapon, call for help first by dialing up 911.
+If the person intends to harm themselves and others and is already possessing a weapon, call for help by dialing 911.
 You can only attempt to provide first aid once emergency help arrives.
 If there is no risk of harm or suicide to the individual and others, they should give first aid by starting a conversation.

-Listen Without Passing Judgment:
+2. Listen Without Passing Judgment

 The next step is compassionate listening.
 Let the person talk.
-As they talk, let them know that it’s okay to speak about whatever they are going through.
+As they talk, let them know it’s okay to speak about whatever they are going through.
 Also, importantly, let them know that there are people who care about their illness.

 To initiate a conversation, respectfully approach the person in a private setting.
 You should always be patient with the person if they are not willing to speak up immediately.
 An open-ended question could be a good conversation starter.
 An example is, “how are you doing?”
 If the person starts to talk, listen quietly.
 Show compassion and understanding as you look.
 Most importantly, be an active listener.

-Give Information and Reassurance
+3. Give Information and Reassurance

 People that are struggling with anxiety disorder struggle with extreme fear.
 The individual might feel like the people close to them don’t understand or care enough about their illness.
 They might also feel worthless of anyone’s love and fear that they are utter failures.
 The feelings and emotions the person experiences are harmful and intrusive.